apalarcon/LATTIN/README.md

   ```
 2 - Verify you have installed all packages requiered for LATTIN (see LATTIN requirements section).
 If you use an Anaconda environment, please be sure you have activated the environment

-3 - Enter the lattin/ directory and run  buid_lattin_so.sh,  which will compile LATTIN subroutines in FORTRAN 90.
+3 - Enter the src/lattin/ directory and run  buid_lattin_so.sh,  which will compile LATTIN subroutines in FORTRAN 90.

 4 - Copy the lattin directory to your Anaconda instalation
 ```
-cp -r lattin path_to_anaconda_installation/.../site-packages/
+cp -r src/lattin path_to_anaconda_installation/.../site-packages/
 ````

 ### NOTE